Originally published on Impolitikal.

 Tomorrow the front lines of the Pacific region’s battle against climate change will be dramatically shifted from island nations to Australia.
 In a bold display of soft power, islanders from some of the most remote countries in the world will paddle traditional canoes out to the mouth of the Hunter River, New South Wales, to form a seawall blocking shipping from leaving the Port of Newcastle for the day.
 Designed to quite literally slow down production at the world’s largest coal port long enough to make executives and politicians pay attention, the distinctly Pacific-themed protest will draw on centuries of island tradition to sound a battle cry across the harbour: “We’re not drowning, we’re fighting.”

 Planned by the Pacific branch of global youth organization 350, the protest brings the reality of climate change in the Pacific into the spotlight in Australia.
 “We just want people to see that it’s a beautiful damn island that will go underwater,” says event co-organiser Mikaele Maiava of Nukunonu, a coral atoll that’s part of the Polynesian nation Tokelau.
 “And if it’s gone, everything for us is gone.”
-He’s worked collaboratively with youth from 12 different Pacific countries to develop the ocean-bound protest.
+He’s worked collaboratively with youth from 12 different Pacific countries to develop the ocean-bound protest, which will involve 5 traditional canoe and dozens of kayaks.
 “When we all came up with ideas for using canoes in the voyage,” says Arianne Kassman, volunteer co-ordinator for 350 Pacific’s Papua New Guinea chapter, “it was to show people in Australia and the big fossil fuel industries that, as the Pacific, we hold onto our traditions.”
 Cut from single trees and handcrafted with guidance from their elders, the canoes are a symbol of all that’s worth fighting for in the Pacific.
 When the five of them help slow down production at Newcastle’s coal port, they will also take on a global significance.
 The message being paddled in the canoes on Friday is that when it comes to climate change, the voices of those living in even the most remote corners of the world can’t, and won’t, be ignored.
 The youth of the Pacific will no longer settle for being faraway, invisible warriors when it comes to having a stake in their future.

 Warriors are needed in the Pacific.
 Many countries in the region are in the world’s lowest development and economic brackets.
 Yet tourism is high.
 Most of the countries contribute just a drop in the ocean to global greenhouse gas emissions.
 Yet the region is one of the hardest hit by recent climate change.
 The dots don’t quite add up.
 Being known internationally for more than just their beaches requires positive, relentless, activist, action.
 For Maiava and Kassman, this starts with getting global leaders and fossil fuel industries to acknowledge that unless carbon emissions are reduced worldwide, their right and that of islanders across the ocean, to live and die where they were born – every aspect of their lives – is jeopardised by climate change.